 The University of South Carolina was founded in Columbia in 1801 as South Carolina College.
 Since then, the school has become a university and now includes three other four-year degree campuses – also called senior campuses – across the state (one in Aiken, one in Beaufort, and one in Spartanburg).
 Additionally, USC operates four “Palmetto College” campuses, which are regional campuses where students can receive associate degrees on site or bachelor’s degrees online.
 USC-Union was established in 1965 as a two-year campus and is now part of Palmetto College.

-The main building at USC-Union, seen above and below, was built in 1909 as Union High School.
-By 1925 the student population had grown, and the high school moved into the nearby grammar school to accommodate more students.
-In return, elementary students attended school in this building, which became Main Street Grammar School until 1948.
-The building then sat vacant until the University of South Carolina acquired it in 1965 and transformed its interior for its Union campus.
+The main building at USC-Union, shown on this page, was built in 1909 as Union High School.
+By 1925 the student population had grown to such an extent that the high school moved into the nearby grammar school to accommodate more students.
+Elementary students in turn attended school in this building, which served as Main Street Grammar School until 1948.
+The building then sat vacant until the University of South Carolina acquired it in 1965 and transformed the interior for its Union campus.
 Today the building serves as administrative offices for the school.

 Measuring 101′ by 71′, this formidable Neoclassical structure was designed by architect J.S.
 Starr and constructed by the Elliott Building Company (1).
 It is listed in the National Register: